SantiagoEnriqueGA/custom_database/README_CLI.md

 ## Environment Variables
 - **SEGADB_USER:** Can be used instead of providing --user for local file authentication.
 - **SEGADB_PASSWORD:** Can be used instead of providing --password for local file authentication.
-- **SEGADB_LOGIN_PASSWORD:** Can be used instead of providing the password argument for auth login.
+- **SEGADB_USER:** Can be used instead of providing the password argument for auth login.
-- **SEGADB_CREATE_PASSWORD:** Can be used instead of providing the password argument for user create.
+- **SEGADB_PASSWORD:** Can be used instead of providing the password argument for user create.

 ## Important Caveats
 - **Local File Saving:** When using --db-file, commands that modify the database (e.g., table create, table drop, table insert, backup create) will overwrite the entire database file on successful execution.
 This can be slow for large files and potentially risky.
 Use backups!